-The Roth IRA can and should be used in conjunction with other kinds of retirement plans like 401(k)s and taxable brokerage accounts to save for your retirement.
+The Roth IRA is move effective when in conjunction with other kinds of retirement plans.
+For example, 401(k)s and taxable brokerage accounts to save for your retirement.
 Investing more is almost always better and you will very rarely regret it.

 About Brian M. Reiser

 Brian M. Reiser has a Bachelor of Science degree in Management with a concentration in finance from the School of Management at Binghamton University.

 He also holds a B.A. in philosophy from Columbia University and an M.A. in philosophy from the University of South Florida.